-What is Workers’ Compensation IME and SMO?
+What is a Workers’ Compensation IME or SMO?

 Specializing in knee, shoulder, hip, ankle, and elbow workplace injuries, Dr. Burnham delivers thorough, unbiased, and comprehensive evaluations, complete with detailed, notated references to support his assessments.